Cirkus Cirkör

 Cirkus Cirkör is a Swedish circus company, and is today Scandinavia's leading performing circus company within the art form of contemporary circus.
-Cirkus Cirkör has toured the world with a number of successful and praised circus shows.
+Cirkus Cirkör has toured the world with a number of circus shows.
 The company has also been influential in establishing new schools and training courses for aspiring contemporary circus artists in Sweden and Scandinavia.

 History

 Cirkus Cirkör emerged as a small independent contemporary circus group, founded in Stockholm in 1995.
-The company was formed - and is today still run by - Tilde Björfors.
+The company was formed Tilde Björfors.
 Cirkus Cirkör was one of Sweden's very first contemporary circus groups, inspired by Cirque du Soleil, among others.
 Cirkus Cirkör, however, moves more towards vaudeville- and variety show-inspired circus shows in expression, preferring small and intimate stage shows (in smaller playhouses and older theatre stages), in contrast to big, Las Vegas-style circus shows.

 The company's style in contemporary circus often mixes elements of street theatre, rock video aesthetics, and various other forms of theatrical expression such as theatre, dance and film.

 Cirkus Cirkör tours regularly with several shows each year, both in Sweden and abroad.
 Cirkus Cirkör's famous base and home arena, the "Subtopia", is located in the Stockholm suburb of Alby (in Botkyrka Municipality), south of Stockholm.

 The Circus Cirkör was chosen as a featured company for the second edition of the Biennale Internationale des Arts du Cirque held in 30 cities across the south of France in early 2017.